-Fort Tejon was originally established in 1854 and was later home to the U.S. Army’s First Dragoons who worked from the outpost until the summer of 1864 when the Army closed the fort, ending its career as an active military post.
+Fort Tejon was initially established in 1854 and was later home to the U.S. Army’s First Dragoons, who worked from the outpost until the summer of 1864 when the Army closed the fort, ending its career as an active military post.

-Fort Tejon offers the history lover a real experience as visitors can talk with soldiers, visit the blacksmith at his forge, the carpenter in his shop, or the soldiers in the barracks.
+Fort Tejon offers the history lover a real experience as visitors can talk with soldiers, visit the blacksmith at his forge, the carpenter in his shop, or the barracks’ soldiers.
 Servants, cooks, officers, and laborers are eager to share their stories with you.
-Reenactments are a popular theme at the fort and living history demonstrations take place on the first Sunday of each month year around.
+Reenactments are a popular theme at the fort, and living history demonstrations occur on the first Sunday of each month year-round.

-A group of re-enactors has given visitors a chance to experience the daily army life of the soldiers through their Dragoon Era recreations.
+A group of re-enactors has given visitors a chance to experience the soldiers’ daily army life through their Dragoon Era recreations.
 Events are held on the first Saturday of each month from 10:00 am to 3:00 pm.

-Visitors are invited to view the everyday life of the common soldier and civilian men, women, and children at this Lebec mountain outpost.
+Visitors are invited to view the standard soldier’s everyday life and civilian men, women, and children at this Lebec mountain outpost.
 Kids may even get the opportunity to meet and shake hands with President Abraham Lincoln.

 Civil War battle demonstrations allow you to see the troops of the Infantry, Calvary, and Artillery from the Union and Confederate Armies at Fort Tejon.
 Guided tours of the Union and Confederate camps take place between each battle.